mehmandarov/mehmandarov.github.io/about.md

 ## Rustam Mehmandarov

 _**Passionate computer scientist.
 Leader of [JavaZone][1].
 During the past years, heavily involved in the Norwegian Java User Group – [javaBin][6], being the leader, second-in-command, and a board member.
 One of the founders and organizers of [Arctic IoT Challenge][4].
 Principal engineer, and a competency network coordinator for IT architecture and integration at work.
+Community builder.
 Course instructor.
-Speaker.**_
+Speaker.
+Java Champion. **_

 ---